hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/modules_calcua_and_clusterarch.md

 What the module does:

 -   Declare itself a sticky module from the family `CalcUA_SoftwareStack`.
--   Determine its name and version from the module name and version
+-   Determine its name and version of the software stack from the module name and version
--   Determine the architecture of the node on which it is executing taking into account the architectures supported byt the current version of the calcua stack.
+-   Determine the architecture of the node on which it is executing taking into account the architectures supported by the current version of the calcua stack.
     -   Determine the architecture of the node
     -   Then look for the best match for the software stack that is being